D.K. Metcalf Player Prop Bets for NFL Week 10 | Seattle vs. Green Bay 11/14/2021

 Season Stats

-- This season Metcalf has 39 catches (56 targets), leading his team with 580 receiving yards (72.5 per game) plus eight touchdowns.
+- This season Metcalf has 39 receptions (on 56 targets) for a team-high 580 receiving yards (72.5 per game) and eight touchdowns.

 - With eight targets in the red zone this season, Metcalf has been on the receiving end of 40.0% of his team's 20 red zone pass attempts.